 Salary and wage information for New Zealand professions is compiled regularly by analysis of New Zealand jobs advertised in major publications.
 Salaries are annual unless otherwise stated.
 Job ads in New Zealand often do not mention remuneration.
 Salaries are generally negotiable, within limits.

 Job titles in this occupation vary and some examples are veterinary nurse, vet nurse, animal nurse and veterinary assistant.

 According to the New Zealand Veterinary Nursing Association, veterinary nurses can expect to earn between $16 and $19 an hour as a new graduate.
 After a few years’ experience this should typically increase to between $19 and $21 an hour.
 Experienced senior veterinary nurses can earn $24 per hour or more.

-For comparison, the average hourly wage in New Zealand including overtime for the quarter ending 31 September 2012 was $1,043 according to Statistics New Zealand.
+For comparison, the average hourly wage in New Zealand for the quarter ending 30 September 2014 was $28.62 according to Statistics New Zealand.
 This would give an annual salary of around $55,000, working standard full-time hours.

 |Position||Salary / Wage $||Location|

 |Veterinary Nurse / Receptionist||15 – 20 per hour||Auckland|

 |Junior Veterinary Nurse||31,000 – 35,000||Wellington|

 |Experienced Veterinary Nurse||35,000 – 45,000||South Island|